George Amundson: Professional career

-At the conclusion of his collegiate career, Amundson was drafted by the Houston Oilers with the 14th overall pick in the 1973 NFL Draft.
-He is the first and only first round NFL draft pick in Iowa State history.
+At the conclusion of his collegiate career, Amundson was drafted by the Houston Oilers with the 14th overall pick in the 1973 NFL draft.
+He was the only first round NFL draft pick in Iowa State history until 2023.
 Amundson would play the following two seasons with the Oilers and his final NFL season with the Philadelphia Eagles.
 His career stats are 74 rushes for 194 yards and four touchdowns, three of them coming in one game.
 Amundson tried out for the St. Louis Cardinals as a tight end in 1977 and 1978 but suffered a knee injury during the 1978 training camp, ending his football career.
 After recovering from knee surgery, he moved to Houston to work as a construction equipment salesman.